 In its simplest terms, the Foundation was created as an endowment that will last forever.
-As a component fund of The Community Foundation of Western North Carolina (CFWNC), our purpose is to help preserve, improve and serve the environment, wildlife and people who live in the Gorge, both now and in the future.
+Our purpose is to help preserve, improve and serve the environment, wildlife and people who live in the Gorge, both now and in the future.

 Our organization awards grants to nonprofit organizations in the Gorge.
 Giving to the HNGF makes a permanent difference for future generations that will live in the Gorge.
 That’s because the earnings from your financial gifts are invested back into the Gorge.
 It becomes a legacy that outlasts our own lives.